grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/00 Tutorial.md

 ## Context: test a new endpoint

-Your development team has just developed a new Login endpoint.
+Your development team has just developed a new login endpoint.
-Before releasing, it has the following performance responsibilities:
-- Test the endpoint for the following questions:
+Before releasing, you must test the endpoint for the following questions:
   - Does it work?
   - Does it perform within the service-level objectives under average load?
   - At what load does performance degrade beyond objectives?

-- Filter the results for better analysis
+After you test the endpoint, your team wants you to compare different components of the user-facing application.

-- Break the script down into reusable parts
+Finally, after you test the API and web application, break your scripts down into reusable parts.

 ## Before you start